sanskrit-coders/autocomplete-sa/README.md

 The package [fuzzaldrin](https://github.com/atom/fuzzaldrin) is one of the core package of atom which has been installed by default.
 This package offers a fuzzy match function which is useful for uncertain words.
 The dictionary is based on the Oxford advanced learner dictionary.

 ## Usage
+### Setting dictionary groups
+Autocomplete dictionaries are categorised into several groups such as kaavya, declined, veda etc..
+You can choose which categories are to be used.
+(See representative screenshot below)

+### Setting file types
 For the defined file types, it will complete automatically.
 Like the figure shows below.

 ![A screenshot of the package using](https://raw.githubusercontent.com/sanskrit-coders/autocomplete-sa/master/autocomplete-sa-demo.gif)